Exclusive - U.S. expands China hiring probe to Morgan Stanley

 At issue is whether the banks hired unqualified applicants as a favour to a government official who was in a position to award them business.

-Six companies including Royal Dutch Shell Plc, Transocean Inc. and Tidewater Inc and their shared freight forwarder Panalpina Inc paid a total of $236 million in 2010 to resolve related investigations.
+Six companies including Royal Dutch Shell Plc, Transocean Inc. and Tidewater Inc and their shared freight forwarder Panalpina Inc paid a total of $236 million (£145.5 million) in 2010 to resolve related investigations.

-(Reporting by Aruna Viswanatha in Washington and Emily Flitter in New York; additional reporting by Matthew Miller in Beijing; Editing by Karey Van Hall, Leslie Adler and Andrew Hay)
+(Reporting by Aruna Viswanatha in Washington and Emily Flitter in New York; additional reporting by Matthew Miller in Beijing; Editing by Karey Van Hall and Leslie Adler)